op-eyee/tester/README.md

 - [ ] The tasks are determined to be unnecessary.
 - [x] They return to the product backlog.
 - [ ] None of the above.

+### What is not reflected in a Sprint Burndown Chart? (choose the best option)

+- [ ] Total Days in Sprint.
+- [x] The number of Tasks Remaining.
+- [ ] Day of Sprint.
+- [ ] Work Hours Remaining.

+### In the middle of a Sprint, Developer identifies a defect.
+Initially, he was not sure about the cause of the defect, and hence they involved the Product Owner to discuss.
+After discussing, both the Product Owner and Developer agreed that the defect is indeed a clear gap in the feature being developed in their Sprint and not a new requirement.
+In this scenario, the defect should be (choose the best option)

+- [ ] Deferred to the Product Backlog since it is a new requirement.
+- [ ] Deferred since this is not a critical defect.
+- [x] Fix in the current Sprint.
+- [ ] Plan the fix for the next Sprint.

+### What are the properties of the Daily Scrum? (choose the best two options)

+- [x] It is fifteen minutes or less in duration.
+- [ ] It is facilitated by the team lead.
+- [ ] It consists of the Scrum Master asking three questions recommended by Scrum.
+- [x] Its location and time should remain constant.
+- [ ] It is held first thing in the morning.

+### What is a Sprint forecast? (choose the best option)

+- [ ] A useful tool for management to understand team performance and capacity.
+- [ ] A commitment made by the Developers to deliver a particular set of Product Backlog items.
+- [ ] Useful for the stakeholders to know what will be included in future releases.
+- [x] The amount of work the Developers believe they can complete in that Sprint.

+### In Scrum, each artifact contains a commitment.
+Commitments ensure that: (choose the best option)

+- [ ] They provide information that enhances transparency.
+- [ ] They provide a focus against which progress can be measured.
+- [ ] They exist to reinforce empiricism and the Scrum values for the Scrum Team and their stakeholders.
+- [x] All of the above.

+### What part of the Sprint Backlog is utilized to create the Sprint Burn-down chart? (choose the best option)

+- [ ] The percentage of work completed by each Developer during the sprint.
+- [ ] The number of Product Backlog items completed by all the Developers during the sprint.
+- [ ] The actual time spent on each task by each developer during the sprint.
+- [x] The remaining time is required to complete each task by each developer during the sprint.

+### What is the characteristic of a good product backlog? (choose the best three options)

+- [x] Prioritized.
+- [x] Estimated.
+- [ ] Small.
+- [x] Emergent.
+- [ ] Independent.

+### The individual, detailed pieces of work needed to convert a product backlog item into a working software component or solution are called? (choose the best option)

+- [ ] User Stories.
+- [ ] Use cases.
+- [ ] Line items.
+- [x] Tasks.

+### What do scrum artifacts represent? (choose the best option)

+- [ ] Work that needs to be done.
+- [ ] Flow and feedback.
+- [x] Work or value.
+- [ ] Visual representation of the progress.

+### The Developers have realized that one of the planned works in the Sprint Backlog is not needed anymore.
+What should they do? (choose the best option)

+- [ ] Keep it, but inform the Product Owner.
+- [x] Remove it.
+- [ ] Ask the Product Owner to remove it.
+- [ ] Inform the Product Owner, so that he/she can cancel the Sprint.

+### Lean thinking is best summed up by which phrase? (choose the best option)

+- [ ] Maximize your work.
+- [x] Reduces waste and focuses on the essentials.
+- [ ] Knowledge comes from experience.
+- [ ] Make decisions based on what is observed.
+- [ ] Only deliver once completed.

+### Which of the following statement is important to maintain consistent sprint/iteration length throughout the project? (choose the best option)

+- [ ] Sprint length decisions should be based on sprint planning.
+- [ ] Risk and delay are important in deciding sprint length.
+- [x] Objectively measuring progress is important in deciding sprint length.
+- [ ] Sprint length can extend as long as required to complete all the work identified in Sprint Backlog.
+- [ ] All of the above.

+### Your team is getting ready to start a new sprint.
+The product owner refers to a requirements document for a large feature and begins to break it down into user stories that can be planned in small increments.
+What is this practice called?

+- [ ] Work breakdown structure.
+- [ ] Big requirements up front.
+- [x] Just-in-time refinement.
+- [ ] Waterfall approach.

+### Which role is accountable to conform to the Definition of Done? (choose the best option)

+- [ ] The Product Owner.
+- [x] The Developers.
+- [ ] The Scrum Team.
+- [ ] The Scrum Master.

+### True or False, Sometimes Developers can order the items in the Product Backlog.

+- [x] True
+- [ ] False

+### What are the attributes of a good unit test?
+(Choose all that apply)

+- [x] Is well factored in and as small as possible.
+- [x] Tests and asserts edge cases and different ranges of data.
+- [x] Does not have side effects.
+- [x] Asserts the results of code.
+- [x] Runs fast.

+### How could you benefit from having an End User Representative in your Scrum Team? (choose the best option)

+- [ ] End users should NOT be in the Scrum Team.
+Requirements are always communicated to the developers by the Product Owner, who is part of the customer team.
+- [ ] The End User Representative will be solely responsible for acceptance tests within the team.
+- [ ] The End User Representative assures that user stories are documented properly.
+- [x] The End User Representative will be able to clearly tell the developers what will work for an end user.